 - Statement of Intent intent outlining your research experience, proposed research project (or ideas), and explaining your interest in working with the particular faculty member(s),

-- Scanned copies of up-to-date unofficial transcripts of marks from all post-secondary institutions attended.
+- Scanned copies of up-to-date official transcripts (front and back) of grades from all post-secondary institutions attended.

 - January 15th: Deadline for Master’s and Doctoral applicants to be considered for UBC fellowships